kiranjagz/bouncing-ball/README.md

 # bouncing-ball

-A ball that bouncing around uses javascript
+A ball that bouncing around uses javascript. :baseball: